o3de/o3de.org/content/docs/welcomeguide/tutor-ch09-sound-effects-and-background-audio.md

 ---
-description: ' Learn how to add sound effects and background audio in Amazon Lumberyard. '
+description: ' Learn how to add sound effects and background audio in Open 3D Engine. '
 title: 'Tutorial Nine: Add sound effects and background audio'
 ---
 # Tutorial Nine: Add sound effects and background audio<a name="tutor-ch09-sound-effects-and-background-audio"></a>